 - "Surround yourself with positive influences and people who lift you up.
 This is a time to focus on your well-being and create an environment that fosters healing and growth."

 - "Find solace in activities that bring you joy and help you feel connected to others.
 This can be anything from joining a club or group, volunteering, or spending time with loved ones."

-- “Remember that healing is not linear, and it’s normal to have good days and bad days.
-Be patient with yourself, and know that with time and support, you will come out of this experience stronger and more resilient.”
+- "Remember that healing is not linear, and having good and bad days is normal.
+Be patient with yourself, and know that with time and support, you will come out of this experience stronger and more resilient."

-- “Keep in mind that it’s okay to set boundaries with your ex and mutual friends during this time.
-Establishing healthy boundaries can help protect your emotional well-being and support your healing process.”
+- "Remember that it's okay to set boundaries with your ex and mutual friends during this time.
+Establishing healthy boundaries can help protect your emotional well-being and support your healing process."

-- “While it’s tempting to seek closure or understanding, sometimes it’s best to accept that not all questions will be answered.
-Focus on what you can control and let go of the need for a perfect resolution.”
+- "While seeking closure or understanding is tempting, sometimes it's best to accept that not all questions will be answered.
+Focus on what you can control and let go of the need for a perfect resolution."